skalenetwork/sgxwallet/README.md

 ## Intro

 **sgxwallet** is a next generation hardware secure crypto wallet that is based on **Intel SGX** technology.
 It currently supports **Ethereum** and **SKALE**, and will support **Bitcoin** in the future.

+**sgxwallet** runs as a network server.
+Clients connect to the server, authenticate to it using TLS 1.0 protocol with client certificates, and then issue requests to the server to generate crypto keys and perform cryptographic operations.
+The keys are generated inside the secure SGX enclave and never leave the enclave unencrypted.

+The server provides an initial registration service to issue client certificates to the clients.
+The administrator manually approves each registration.

 **sgxwallet** has been tested on **Ubuntu Linux 18.04**.

 ## An important note about production readiness

-This sgxwallet library is still in active development and therefore should be regarded as _alpha software_.
+The sgxwallet server is still in active development and therefore should be regarded as _alpha software_.
 The development is still subject to security hardening, further testing, and breaking changes.  **This library has not yet been reviewed or audited for security.**

 # Running sgxwallet